fourhexagons/music-theory-practice/cursor/docs/ACTUAL_LEARNING_PATH.md

 ## Overview

-This document shows the **exact** question and answer pairs that a user encounters when progressing through the complete learning path from "Start Over" to completion.
+This document shows examples of question and answer pairs that a user encounters when progressing through the complete learning path from "Start Over" to completion.

+**🎲 RANDOMIZATION NOTICE**: This learning path uses randomization in several ways:
+- **Triad degrees**: Always randomly selected from available degrees (2-7)
+- **Keys in b-levels**: Randomly selected from the current group keys
+- **Keys in a-levels**: Follow linear progression, but triad degrees are still random
+- **Every practice session will be different** - the examples below show possible sequences, not fixed ones

 **Important Notes:**
 - **LINEAR mode**: One question per chapter, but triads require 3 correct answers per key before advancing